Union Station

 Return Planning

-Uber and Lyft availability is very limited at the site, especially later in the day.
+Uber and Lyft options are very limited at the site, especially later in the day.
 Many visitors find it difficult or expensive to get a ride back once they are up there.

 If you are not driving yourself, it is usually best to plan your return in advance.